PhD School Workshops

 The aim of the workshop is to introduce quantitative approaches to analyse sustainable mobility and accessibility using mobile phone data and network analysis tools.
 The workshop aims to improve participants’ skills in analysing travel-related carbon emissions using open-source Python libraries.
 In the workshop, we will use various geospatial data sources from the Helsinki Metropolitan area, including app-based mobile phone data, street networks, GTFS public transport schedules, and carbon emission data.
 The participants can compare how spatial accessibility and travel-related carbon emissions differ by different transport modes.
 Furthermore, the participants can link socio-ecological accessibility metrics to population data, making it possible to explore socio-environmental inequalities in urban space.
 We discuss the benefits and shortcomings of various types of mobility/population/accessibility data for studying sustainable mobility.
 The workshop ends with a discussion on the role of publicly available spatial data and tools for planning equitable and sustainable cities and mobility systems.

-Workshop 2 – “Designing Mobility Hubs: A Hands-On Workshop” by Dr.-Ing.
-David Duran and Dr.-Ing.
-Benjamin Büttner, TUM School of Engineering and Design, Technical University of Munich
+Workshop 2 – “Designing Mobility Hubs: A Hands-On Workshop” by Dr. David Duran and Research Associate Aaron Nichols, TUM School of Engineering and Design, Technical University of Munich

-Mobility hubs play a pivotal role in modern cities, and this workshop aims to empower you with the tools and knowledge needed to craft efficient and accessible hubs.
-Throughout the session, we will explore key elements of mobility hubs, allowing you to participate in a dynamic game card system to select these elements.
-Additionally, you’ll learn how to use an innovative accessibility tool for their allocation.
-By the end of this workshop, you’ll be well-equipped to contribute to developing sustainable and inclusive transportation solutions in your community.
+Mobility hubs play a pivotal role in modern cities.
+This workshop aims to empower you with the tools and knowledge needed to craft efficient and accessible mobility hubs.
+Throughout the session, we will take part in interactive and innovative participation methods to identify the key elements of mobility hubs.
+Additionally, you’ll learn how to use an innovative accessibility tool to make decisions about the spatial allocation of mobility hubs, develop different scenarios, and assess their accessibility implications.
+Not only will you learn about using the tool, you will also learn about using the underlying open data sources that are available to help you analyze accessibility.
+After the workshop you should be well-equipped to contribute to the development of sustainable and inclusive transportation solutions in your community.

 Workshop 3 – “Micro-mobilities data analysis” by Associate Professor Anu Masso and PhD Anniki Puura, Data Lab, Tallinn University of Technology